 Where is English spoken?

 English is the official language in 59 countries and 27 non-sovereign entities around the world.
-It is also the language of the United Nations and European Union.
+It is spoken in 88 countries and is also the language of the United Nations and European Union.

 The United States counts more than 230 million native English speakers, with over 283 million English speakers living there in total.
 The United Kingdom has approximately 60 million native English speakers.
 These are the two largest native English speaking countries by population.